-The drawback of the solutions presented in Figure 1 to Figure 4 is that the R{LIM} resistor is always connected to the line (through the diode bridge) even if the application is in standby mode.
+The drawback of the solutions presented in Figure 1 to Figure 4, is that the R{LIM} resistor is always connected to the line (through the diode bridge) even if the application is in stand-by mode.

-To reduce the losses, which can be dissipated by the application, for example due to the high voltage, which is still applied on the DC side through R{LIM} , a switch has to be used in series with the line voltage (as shown in Figure 4 where S2 is open to disconnect the diode bridge in standby mode and thus remove the standby losses).
-Such a solution with certainty increases the total solution cost.
+To reduce the losses which can be dissipated by the application, for example due to the high voltage which is still applied on the DC side through R{LIM} , a switch has to be used in series with the line voltage (as shown in Figure 4 where S2 is open to disconnect the diode bridge in stand-by mode and thus remove the stand-by losses).
+Such a solution for sure increases the total solution cost.

-Another smarter solution involves simply removing the R{LIM} resistor.
-Figure 1 to Figure 3 schematics could actually work if the R{LIM} resistor is replaced by an open circuit.
-The whole solution for the ICL function and standby loss suppression is then implemented by one or two SCRs, or a single triac, instead of one ICL resistor and two mechanical relays as shown on Figure 4.
+Another smarter solution involves simply removing R{LIM} resistor.
+Figure 1 to Figure 3 schematics could actually work if R{LIM} resistor is replaced by an open circuit.
+The whole solution for ICL function and stand-by losses suppression is then implemented by one or two SCRs, or a single Triac, instead of one ICL resistor and two mechanical relays as shown on Figure 4.
 For the schematic of Figure 3, D3 and D4 diodes can also be removed.
-The solid-state technology could then be cheaper than the mechanical technology solution and will also bring the advantages already listed in Section 1.1: Bypass solutions (increased reliability, acoustic noise suppression, etc.).
+The solid-state technology could then be cheaper than the mechanical technology solution and will bring also the advantages already listed in Section 1.1: Bypass solutions (increased reliability, acoustic noise suppression, etc.).

-R{LIM} removal solution with an SCR and a triac ICL function can work if the three following conditions are satisfied:
+$\mathsf{R}{\mathsf{LIM}}$ removal solution with SCR and Triac ICL function can work if the three following conditions are satisfied:

-- 1. An inductor is present in series with the line (refer to L in previous schematics) - The control circuit is able to implement a progressive soft-start of the device previously used as a bypass switch - 3.
-An auxiliary supply is present to supply the MCU before the DC output capacitor is charged (refer to C in the above schematics) so that the MCU can ensure the inrush- current limiter soft-start.
+- 1. An inductor is present in series with the Line (refer to L in previous schematics). - 2.
+The control circuit is able to implement a progressive soft-start of the device previously used as a bypass switch. - 3.
+An auxiliary supply is present to supply the MCU before the DC output capacitor is charged (refer to C in above schematics) so that the MCU can ensure the inrush-current limiter soft-start.

-It should be noted that condition 3 should be fulfilled in most circuits where the consumption in standby mode is a concern.
-Indeed, the standby mode means that the most part of the circuit is unpowered but some basic functions have still to be ensured (like MCU reactivation in case an RF or IR signal is received).
+It should be noted that condition 3 should be fulfilled in most circuits where the consumption in stand-by mode is a concern.
+Indeed, the stand-by mode means that the most part of the circuit is unpowered but some basic functions have still to be ensured (like MCU reactivation in case a RF or IR signal is received).

-These applications use a low-power auxiliary supply to provide the MCU with enough energy during the standby mode.
+These applications use a low-power auxiliary supply to provide the MCU with enough energy during the stand-by mode.
 A bigger power supply is then activated during normal operation mode.

 It should also be noted that condition 1 should be fulfilled almost for free as most applications using a DC bridge feature an SMPS or a motor inverter.
 And the high-switching frequency of such circuits requires that an EMI filter is added at the application line input.
-Most EMI filters feature a common-mode inductor, which presents a spurious differential- mode inductance (like L in the previous schematic) due to the copper turns of the choke.
+Most EMI filters feature a common mode inductor which presents a spurious differentialmode inductance (like L in the previous schematic) due to the copper turns of the choke.

 Figure 4 gives a PSPICE simulation result for the schematic of Figure 2 under these conditions:

-- The circuit is operating in doubler mode (T2 triac is ON) - The Line voltage is a 120 V RMS 60 Hz voltage - Output capacitors (C1 and C2) are both 220 μF capacitors - The value of the differential-mode inductor is 100 μH - The PFC circuit is replaced by an open-circuit
+- The circuit is operating in doubler mode (T2 Triac is ON) - The Line voltage is a 120 V RMS 60 Hz voltage - Output capacitors (C1 and C2) are both 220 μF capacitors - The value of the differential-mode inductor is 100 μH - The PFC circuit is replaced by an open-circuit

-T1 triac control sequence is the following one:
+T1 Triac control sequence is the following one: